Lindsey Richter - Founder & Director of Inspiration - Bend, OR

 Tina Brubaker - Bend, OR

-Tina "Earthquaker" Brubaker started racing cyclocross and mountain bikes in Portland, Oregon in 1994.
+Tina "Earthquaker" "TunaB" Brubaker started racing cyclocross and mountain bikes in Portland, Oregon in 1994.
 Tina is a "Jackie of All Trades" on a bike, with race experience that ranges from road and track, to cyclocross, cross country, and enduro.
 Her versatility on two wheels has made her a force to be reckoned with in the Pacific Northwest, where she's been crowned OBRA's "Best All Round" rider an impressive 4 times.
 Earthquaker currently lives in Bend, Oregon and rides and races for the Speedvagen Family Racing team.
 As a PMBI certified mountain bike coach for Liv/Ladies All Ride, SRAM Gold Rusch Tour, Grit Clinics, and the Bend Endurance Academy, she mixes a lifetime of racing experience with an incredible knack for helping beginner riders.
 Tina especially loves to share her passion for mountain biking with women.
 The transition from tears of frustration to tears of joy in accomplishment is what makes this job her all-time favorite.